sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 Ideally, we want to offload these resources.

 So, what we're going to do in this article is create a queue system that can run our jobs.
-We'll create a basic queue with an initial job type of `PROCESS_VIDEO`, represent processing a video into our raw stream.
+We'll create a basic queue with an initial job type of `ProcessRawVideo`, represent processing a video into our raw stream.
 This queue system will use Postgres to manage jobs, and will take advantage of `SKIP LOCKED` when querying for jobs to add some concurrency.